The Creative Team

 Jack Kyrieleison (Story & Book)

-Reunion was Jack’s first script, receiving its world premiere as Battle Cry of Freedom at the Goodspeed Opera House’s Norma Terris Theatre in 1996.
-It has since been published by Samuel French and produced commercially off-Broadway, at Ford’s Theatre in Washington, DC, at the Abraham Lincoln Library in Springfield, Illinois and other regional and community theatres around the country.
-He began research for Reunion in 1992, drawing from collections at the Library of Congress, university and public libraries throughout the U.S., antiquarian booksellers, military book dealers and online collections.
-The book for Reunion is drawn from, adapted from, or suggested by these original sources, and the music he chose is all traditional American from the Civil War or before.
-As an actor, Jack toured the U.S., Canada and Japan in Can-Can, with Chita Rivera.
-He has performed in New York at Perry Street Theatre, Theatre Off Park, York Theatre, Equity Library Theatre and Music Theatre Works, among others.
-Regional credits include Arena Stage, Ford’s Theatre, The Goodman Theatre, the Kennedy Center, Paper Mill Playhouse, Milwaukee Rep, Alabama Shakespeare Festival, Marriott Lincolnshire Theatre, Birmingham Theatre, Round House Theatre, Virginia Museum Theatre and Olney Theatre.
-Television appearances include Homicide–Life on the Street.
+Reunion was Jack’s first script and premiered as Battle Cry of Freedom at the Goodspeed Opera House’s Norma Terris Theatre.
+Published by Samuel French, it has been produced commercially off-Broadway at the Theatre Row Theatre, at Ford’s Theatre in Washington, DC, at the Abraham Lincoln Library in Springfield, Illinois and at regional, college, and community theatres around the country.
+He started researching Reunion in 1992, drawing from collections at the Library of Congress, university and public libraries throughout the U.S., antiquarian booksellers, military book dealers, and online collections.
+The book for Reunion is drawn from, adapted from, or suggested by these original sources, and the music he found is traditional American from the Civil War or before.
+A longtime actor, he spent more than a year touring the U.S., Canada, and Japan in Can-Can with Broadway legend Chita Rivera and future Reunion collaborator Ron Holgate.
+Regional credits include The Grapes of Wrath at Ford’s Theatre, The Great White Hope at Arena Stage, Candide at The Goodman Theatre, Cyrano de Bergerac at Milwaukee Rep, Windy City at Paper Mill Playhouse, Richard III at Virginia Museum Theatre, Oliver at Marriott Lincolnshire, Travels With My Aunt at Round House Theatre, Dames at Sea at Olney Theatre, and The Hollow Crown at Alabama Shakespeare Festival.
+In New York he appeared at Perry Street Theatre, Theatre Off Park, York Theatre, Equity Library Theatre, and Music Theatre Works, among others.
+He studied theatre at the University of Maryland and in New York under Frank Corsaro (acting), Albert Hague (musical performance), and Margaret Riddleberger (voice).
+He was one of four original actors in residence at Maryland’s fondly remembered Harlequin Dinner Theatre, appearing as Arthur in Camelot, Cervantes in Man of La Mancha, Starbuck in 110 in the Shade, Harry Roat in Wait Until Dark, Harold Hill in The Music Man, Miles Glorious in A Funny Thing Happened on the Way to the Forum, Jacques Brel Is Alive and Well and Living in Paris, Jack Chesney in Where’s Charley?, and Marco the Magnificent in Carnival.
+TV appearances include NBC’s Homicide–Life on the Street.
 He also wrote the book and lyrics for A Cowboy’s Carol, a John Ford western treatment of A Christmas Carol.
 Jack is a longtime member of the Dramatists Guild, Actors Equity Association, and SAG/AFTRA.
-He and his wife, video makeup artist Michele Mundell, now live in beautiful Staunton, Virginia with Enzo, their singing black Lab.
+He and his wife, film and TV makeup artist Michele Mundell, live in Staunton, Virginia with Enzo, their singing black Lab.

 Ron Holgate (Story & Director)